itsspriyansh/GSoC24/SPECIFICATIONS.md

     - `--avd` flag which will show a list of all the currently installed AVDs.
 Upon selecting an option, the specific AVD will be deleted.

+    - `--app` flag and the name of the app.
+This will show a list of related packages and prompt the user to enter the package name which they want to uninstall.

     ```bash
     # to uninstall a system image
     npx @nightwatch/mobile-helper android uninstall --system-image

     # to delete an AVD
     npx @nightwatch/mobile-helper android uninstall --avd

+    # to uninstall an app
+    npx @nightwatch/mobile-helper android uninstall --app <name-of-app>
     ```

 - Workflow 5